 Without sounding too cheesy, it really was quite breathtaking.

 The festival is said to attract thousands of visitors from across the globe.
 Buddhism, along with Christianity, is one of the main two religions practiced in Korea.

 It took us around two hours to stroll around the temple.
 We visited on a Friday evening; it was quite busy, but not uncomfortable.
-The festival would be much less crowded during the day, but the site definitely comes to life after dark.
+We imagine that the festival would be much less crowded during the day, but the site definitely comes to life after dark.

 If you happen to be in Korea during Buddha’s birthday, don’t miss your chance to see this majestic sight.

 Rating 8/10: We’d definitely recommend a trip to the Lotus Lantern Festival, the views were breathtaking.
-However, after walking around the temple and admiring the lanterns there wasn’t much else to do or see, so don’t expect this festival to keep you occupied for much longer than a couple of hours.
+However, after walking around the temple and admiring the lanterns there wasn’t much else to do or see in the area, so don’t expect this festival to keep you occupied for much longer than a couple of hours.
 If you can’t make it to Busan, there’s also a lantern festival and parade that takes place in Seoul.

 When: Around April/May, keep an eye on Visit Korea for specific dates.

-How to get there: Come out of Seomyeon subway station exit 11, take bus no.5 (around 20 minutes) or a taxi (about 5,000 won.)
+How to get there: Come out of Seomyeon subway station exit 11 and take bus no. 5 (around 20 minutes) or catch a taxi for approximately 5,000 won.
 There’s a steep hill leading up to the temple and many steps throughout the grounds.